bocoup/jqfundamentals.com/content/events/index.md

     });

 ## Inside the event handler

+When you specify a function to be used as an event handler, that function gets access to the *raw DOM element* that initiated the event as `this`.
+If you want to use jQuery to mainpulate the element, you will need to pass it to `$()`:

     $("input").on("keydown", function(event) {
       // this: The element on which the event handler was bound.